 The Biblical Studies area focuses on the canonical books of the Bible, both within their historical and cultural worlds and in relation to their reception within the Christian and Jewish traditions.
 All students acquire a thorough competency in both the Old Testament/Hebrew Bible and the New Testament, including competency in Hebrew, Aramaic and Greek.
 Students may learn other ancient languages and literatures as their research requires.
 The comprehensive exams cover the whole Bible, with emphasis on either the Old Testament/Hebrew Bible or the New Testament, and include a specialized exam in an area of study pertinent to the student’s dissertation.

-Two doctoral Bible colloquiums (3 credit courses, normally in the fall)
+- Two doctoral Bible colloquia (3 credit courses, normally in the fall).

-Students are encouraged to take two courses in a relevant area of theology (e.g. hermeneutics, fundamental theology, systematics, history, history of interpretation, Jewish Studies, etc.)
+- Two courses recommended in a relevant area of theology (e.g., hermeneutics, fundamental theology, systematic theology, history of Christianity, history of interpretation, Jewish Studies, etc.)

-Professional language proficiency in primary original language of research (Hebrew for HB/NT, Greek for NT); competence in the language that is not the research focus (Hebrew or Greek).
-Students take a proficiency exam in the language of their main research focus at the beginning of the second year.
+- Professional language proficiency in primary original language of research (Hebrew for HB/OT, Greek for NT), demonstrated through an area-administered augmented proficiency exam at the beginning of the second year.

-One exam that consists of translation and exegesis of biblical passages in the original language from the secondary area of concentration with additional questions about general problems in scholarship (four hours)
+- One written exam on translation and exegesis of passages in the original language from the student’s secondary area of concentration, with additional questions about general problems in scholarship (four hours).

-One exam on student’s special area of scholarly interest, which can include ancillary topics in Theology (3 hours)
+- One exam on the student’s special area of scholarly interest, which can include ancillary topics in Theology (3 hours).